Leaving a positive footprint

 Leave a legacy

 Well planned and carefully considered CSR initiatives have the potential to create a ripple effect, spreading goodwill, cultural exchange, economic benefits and meaningful experiences for delegates and local communities alike.
-For help partnering with NT charities, businesses and other organisations and for creative ideas about incorporating CSR into your next business event, contact the NT Business Events.
+For help partnering with NT charities, businesses and other organisations and for creative ideas about incorporating CSR into your next business event, contact NT Business Events.